ssenhouse/Project1/README.md

 ## Custom modules
 These modules we leveraged to provide inputs and simulation results:
 1. MCSimulation.py - Provided by Columbia FinTech BootCamp

+* This module is used to to forecast the future returns of the portfolio over the client's investment horizon.

 2. clientprofile.py - Developed by Fab Five Advisors

+* 1. Quantify the users risk tolerance by asking the users 5 questions to which they are only allowed to answer with integers 1-4 (otherwise the verifier function forces them to retry).
+Each answer is then aggregated, and the mean is found to give the client's tolerance an numeric value for their risk tolerance.
+This variable is passed on to the MCForecastTools.py and the Riskfolio Library for the next process.

+* 2. Collect the users input on how long their desired investment time frame is.
+This variable is used for the Monte Carlo Simulation.

 ## Installation Guide
 ### To review Project 1: